Ofredy/Deep-Space-Ray-Tracer/README.md

 Whether you're building a renderer for research, learning GPU programming, or extending the *Ray Tracing in a Weekend* series into a full production-style pipeline, this project provides a flexible starting point that goes beyond the common sphere-only GPU ports found online.

+## ⚠️ Weaknesses & Future Work

+As with any early-stage GPU renderer, there are several limitations and areas for future improvement:

+- **Single-Mesh Limitation**
+  The current system supports only one triangle mesh at a time, with all world-to-model coordinate transforms centered on that object.
+This creates issues in multi-vehicle scenes—for example, if a chaser spacecraft moves between the Sun and the target, its shadow will **not** be cast onto the target, since secondary occluding geometry is not yet handled.

+- **Sun Brightness Model Is Approximate**
+  Sun radiance is currently hand-tuned (“off vibes”).
+A more accurate model should incorporate **physical solar irradiance**, falloff over AU-scale distances, and possibly spectral energy considerations.
+A future version should compute sunlight intensity based on distance-from-Sun equations rather than a fixed constant.

+- **Limited GPU Parallel Optimization**
+  While the core rendering loop is parallelized using CUDA, the project is not written by a parallel programming expert.
+There are likely many opportunities for performance improvements—including memory coalescing, warp divergence reduction, caching strategies, and more efficient BVH traversal techniques.

+- **Simplified Coordinate Transforms**
+  The world → model transforms were designed quickly to support deep-space rendering and may not fully capture all edge cases.
+A more formal and general transformation pipeline should be added, particularly for scenes with multiple moving bodies.

+- **Lack of Planetary Occlusion & Secondary Lighting**
+  The renderer currently assumes the Sun has an unobstructed line of sight to the spacecraft.
+If the **Earth or Moon** blocks sunlight, or if reflected light from these bodies should be visible, the renderer does not handle this.
+Proper planetary occlusion and secondary illumination are important steps for realism.

+- **Significant Room for Overall Improvement**
+  As with any custom GPU ray tracer, there are almost certainly additional weaknesses not yet identified—especially in parallel efficiency, memory layout, and sampling strategies.
+There is substantial future work available for anyone interested in extending or optimizing the system.